 If you have a Gmail account, even a free one, you can make calls to the U.S. and Canada straight from your inbox for free.
 The problem is that each time you call, you’re assigned a random phone number that the recipient won’t recognize—and most people straight up ignore calls from unknown numbers.

 With Google Voice, you instantly resolve that issue.
 Once you’ve selected your Google Voice number, all of your outgoing Gmail calls will come from that number.
 That way, recipients can recognize when you’re calling and are more likely to pick up.

 To sweeten the deal, you can also answer calls within Gmail and Google Hangouts, straight from your computer.

 2. You Get Free Unlimited Texts

 Free texting is included in the Google Voice service.
-That’s a great benefit if you’re like most people are prefer the speed and convenience of firing off a quick text message.
+That’s a great benefit if you’re like most people and prefer the speed and convenience of firing off a quick text message.

 With the Google Voice app, you can text via the service from your phone.
 That can help you keep your professional texts, done through Google Voice, separate from your personal correspondence.